-The 2018 Pokémon TCG World Championships will begin on Friday, August 24, for all age divisions.
+The 2019 Pokémon TCG World Championships will begin Friday, August 16, for all age divisions.
 Players must be in good standing with the Play!
 Pokémon program to participate, and they must have an active Play!
 Pokémon account with current and accurate information.

-Pokémon TCG players have qualified through competitions in the 2018 Championship Series season.
+Pokémon TCG players may qualify through competitions in the 2019 Championship Series season.
 Players earn invitations to this prestigious event by performing at an exceptional level throughout the Championship Series season.

-Top Trading Card Game players from different rating zones receive invitations based on their Championship Points standing at the end of the season.
-Invitations will be divided into two tiers: players who reach a certain Championship Points total receive an invitation to play in Day One on Friday.
-Invitations will be distributed as follows:
+Top Pokémon TCG players from different rating zones receive invitations based on their Championship Points standing at the end of the season.
+Invitations will be divided into two tiers.
+Players who reach a certain Championship Points (CP) total receive an invitation to play in Day One on Friday.
+Invitations will be distributed based on the number of CP earned as follows:

 Championship Points Table